eclipse-sprotty/sprotty-website/hugo/content/docs/recipes/layout-strategies.md

 Sprotty distinguishes between two complementary layout systems that work together to create the final diagram appearance:

-### 1. Client Layout (Micro-Layout)
+### 1. Micro-Layout

-**Client layout** handles the internal arrangement of elements within nodes and compartments.
+**Micro-layout** handles the internal arrangement of elements within nodes and compartments.
 This includes:

 - Label positioning within nodes
 - Icon and text alignment
 - Compartment content organization
 - Child element spacing and sizing

-Client layout runs in the browser and has access to actual font metrics and CSS styling information, making it ideal for precise text and content positioning.
+The micro-layout engine runs in the browser and has access to actual font metrics and CSS styling information, making it ideal for precise text and content positioning.

-### 2. Server Layout (Macro-Layout)
+### 2. Macro-Layout

-**Server layout** determines the overall diagram structure and relationships:
+**The macro-layout engine** determines the overall diagram structure and relationships:

 - Node positioning in the diagram space
 - Edge routing between nodes
 - Global diagram organization
 - Cross-node spatial relationships

+Sprotty does not provide a macro-layout engine by default but an external engine running on the client-side or remotely on a server can be easily connected.
-Server layout typically uses sophisticated algorithms (like those in Eclipse Layout Kernel) to create aesthetically pleasing and readable diagram arrangements.
+The macro-layout engine typically uses sophisticated algorithms (like those in [Eclipse Layout Kernel](https://eclipse.dev/elk/)) to create aesthetically pleasing and readable diagram arrangements.

-## Client-Only Layout Configuration
+## Micro-Layout Only Configuration

-For diagrams where you want complete client-side control, configure Sprotty to handle all layout locally.
+For diagrams where you want only micro-layout control, you must enable the micro-layout engine in the viewer options, and specify layout options and positions directly in the model.

 ### Configuration